hyperledger/fabric-sdk-node/docs/tutorials/channel-events.md

 be notified when a new block is committed to the ledger on the fabric peer.
 The fabric client Node.js will then check the block for registered transaction identifiers.
 If a transaction is found then the callback will be notified with the transaction ID, the transaction status, and the block number.
+Filtered blocks contain the transaction status, so there is no need to connect to the peer's channel-based event service to receive full blocks.
+Since most non-admin users will not be able to see full blocks, connecting to receive filtered blocks will avoid access issues when those users only need to listen for their transactions to be committed.

 The following example will show registering a transaction ID within a javascript promise and building another promise for sending the transaction to the orderer.